 Prospective trainees must have:

-- an appointment to an appropriate training position at an accredited training hospital or health service (where you will do your Basic Training).
+- an appointment to an appropriate training position at an accredited training hospital or health service where you will carry out your Basic Training

 New and current trainees need to apply prospectively for Basic Training each year.

-Basic Training in Adult Internal Medicine requires three years of full-time equivalent (FTE) training.
-Training completed previously outside Australia or New Zealand may be applied for as Recognition of Prior Learning (RPL).
-Read the RPL Policy and contact Basic Training to confirm your eligibility before submitting your application.
+Basic Training in Adult Internal Medicine requires 3 years of full-time equivalent (FTE) training.
+Training completed previously outside Australia or New Zealand may be applied for as Recognition of Prior Learning.
+See the Recognition of Prior Learning Policy and contact the RACP to confirm your eligibility before submitting your application.

 Successful trainees are permitted to enrol in Advanced Training within five years of completing Basic Training.
 Eligibility is dependent on the completion of all requirements of training.
-Once the overseeing committee has recommended you for admission, the College will invite you to apply for Fellowship of the Chapter, Faculty or Division.
+At the end of your Advanced Training and the overseeing committee has recommended you for admission, the RACP will invite you to apply for Fellowship of the applicable Division, Faculty or Chapter of the RACP.

-All Fellows in Australia, New Zealand and overseas in active practice must meet the requirements of a Continuing Professional Development program.
+All Fellows in Australia, New Zealand and overseas in active practice must continue to demonstrate they meet the requirements of a Continuing Professional Development program on an annual basis.